arvindvenkat01/goldbach-verifier/README.md

 ## Citation

 If you use this work, please cite the paper using the Zenodo archive.
-Replace the placeholder DOI before publishing:

 @misc{Venkat2025_GoldbachVerification,
 author = {Arvind N. Venkat},